 During the final semester of course work, a student may be nominated by the faculty for the College of Management Outstanding Student Award.
 Nominees are evaluated on the basis of their academic performance in their graduate degree program, as well as achievements in their community and professional contributions.
 All finalists are recognized in the commencement program, and the outstanding student receives special recognition during commencement.
 The outstanding student's name will be placed on a permanent plaque in the College of Management.

-Metropolitan State University is accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
+Metropolitan State University is accredited by the Higher Learning Commission.
+Higher Learning Commission